We provide various levels of travel assistance for school education. Please read below to find out which level of assistance you may be entitled to.

 - Are 4 years old at September 1

-- Are attending either the designated or nearest school for their home address
+- Are attending either the designated or nearest school for their home address - check which is your designated school by using the search tool above

 - Live beyond the statutory walking distance from the school